it985/my-stars/README.md

 *   [RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus](https://github.com/RuntimeCompiledCPlusPlus/RuntimeCompiledCPlusPlus) - Change C++ code at runtime

 *   [seladb/PcapPlusPlus](https://github.com/seladb/PcapPlusPlus) - PcapPlusPlus is a multiplatform C++ library for capturing, parsing and crafting of network packets.
 It is designed to be efficient, powerful and easy to use.
-It provides C++ wrappers for the most popular packet processing engines such as libpcap, WinPcap, DPDK and PF\_RING.
+It provides C++ wrappers for the most popular packet processing engines such as libpcap, Npcap, WinPcap, DPDK and PF\_RING.

 *   [teeworlds/teeworlds](https://github.com/teeworlds/teeworlds) - A retro multiplayer shooter